Posted on: 4th January 2018

 - The Organisation for Economic Co-operation and Development says the UK went from the top of the G7 growth league to the bottom in the year following the Brexit vote.2

-- The Centre for Economic Policy Research calculates that the Brexit vote has already cost the UK economy £300m a week.3
+- The Centre for Economic Policy Research calculates that the Brexit vote has already cost the UK economy £300 million a week.3

-- Food prices are growing at their fastest rate in 4 years.4 Inflation is over 3% for the first time in nearly six years.
+- Food prices are growing at their fastest rate in four years.4 Inflation is over 3 per cent for the first time in nearly six years.

 - The Centre for Economic Performance says that the Brexit vote has cost the average household £404 a year.5

-- The Nursing and Midwifery Council says applications from EU nurses to work in the UK have fallen by 89% since the referendum.6
+- The Nursing and Midwifery Council says applications from EU nurses to work in the UK have fallen by 89 per cent since the referendum.6

-- The Government has said it is not bound to honour the pledge to spend £350m extra a week on the NHS made by the Vote Leave campaign.7
+- The UK government has said it is not bound to honour the pledge to spend £350 million extra a week on the NHS made by the Vote Leave campaign.7

-- The Brexit Secretary David Davis said in February 2017, that “in the hospitality sector, hotels and restaurants, in the social care sector, working in agriculture, it will take time.
+- UK Brexit Secretary David Davis said in February 2017 that “in the hospitality sector, hotels and restaurants, in the social care sector, working in agriculture, it will take time.
 It will be years and years before we get British citizens to do those jobs.”
 Industry bodies have since reported labour shortages across those sectors of the UK economy.

-- Theresa May has agreed to an EU exit bill which she admits could cost between £35 billion and £39 billion.8
+- UK Prime Minister Theresa May has agreed to an EU exit bill which she admits could cost between £35 billion and £39 billion.8

-- The Government has set aside £3bn over the next two years to prepare for Brexit.9 The National Audit Office says almost 2,500 new civil service jobs have already been created due to Brexit.10
+- The UK government has set aside £3 billion over the next two years to prepare for Brexit.9 The National Audit Office says almost 2,500 new civil service jobs have already been created due to Brexit.10

-The Office for Budget Responsibility, established by Government to provide independent scrutiny of the UK’s public finances, says that the UK economy’s ability to grow has been negatively affected since the Brexit vote.11
+The Office for Budget Responsibility (OBR), established by the UK government to provide independent scrutiny of the UK’s public finances, says that the UK economy’s ability to grow has been negatively affected since the Brexit vote.11

 “The renewed weakness of productivity growth over the first half of 2017 will almost certainly have been exacerbated by the Brexit Vote.”12